juxt/yada/dev/resources/user-manual.md

 An `OPTIONS` response contains an __Allow__ header which tells us that `PUT` isn't possible.

-We can't mutate our Java string, but we can put it into a Clojure reference, swapping in different Java strings.
+We can't mutate a Java string, but we can wrap it with a Clojure reference which can be changed to point at different Java strings.

-To demonstrate this, yada contains support for atoms (but you would usually employ a durable implementation).
+To demonstrate this, yada contains support for atoms.
+Let's add a new resource with the identifier `http://localhost:8090/mutable-hello`.

 ```clojure
 (yada/resource (atom "Hello World!"))